anhtuan0806/Fibonacci-Hashing-/README.md

 ## Running

-Execute the generated binary to see the metrics for each dataset:
+Execute the generated binary and enter the desired number of keys when prompted.
+The program will then show metrics for random, sequential and clustered datasets:

 ```bash
 ./main